wehlutyk/thesis/content/1-introduction-2-review.md

 #### Digital media

+\todo{This section is a bit weak.
+Check it for 1) argumentation flow, 2) accuracy of the review.}

 @acerbi_cultural_2016 defines digital media as "media encoded in digital format, typically to be transmitted and consumed on electronic devices, such as computers and smartphones".
 The ubiquity of this medium, creating the ongoing avalanche of available digital traces, has opened new avenues for the study of cultural evolution over the past 15 years.
 Indeed digital media is both a measurement tool and an object of study, as it has become embedded in everyday life in many societies, with its own practices of interaction, mediation, or transmission, possibly impacting cultural evolution.